-- Respect for the dignity of the person
+- respect for the dignity of the person

-- Professional responsibility and accountability
+- professional responsibility and accountability

-- Quality of practice
+- quality of practice

-- Trust and confidentiality
+- trust and confidentiality

-- Collaboration with others.
+- collaboration with others

-Each principle underpins the Code's ethical values and related standards of conduct and practice and guides the relationships between nurses, midwives, patients and colleagues.
+Each principle underpins the Code's ethical values and related standards of conduct and practice, and guides the relationships between nurses, midwives, patients and colleagues.
 The ethical values state the primary goals and obligations of nurses and midwives.
-The standards of conduct and professional practice follow on from these values and show the attitudes and behaviours that members of the public have the right to expect from nurses and midwives.
+The standards of conduct and professional practice follow on from these values and show the attitudes and behaviours that members of the public have the right to expect from you.
 The trio of principles, values and standards of conduct are of equal importance and should be considered in association with each other.
-Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives

-Respect for the dignity of the person
+Principle 1 Respect for the dignity of the person